Fixed-gear bikes (“fixies”) are incredibly polarizing.

 It’s just reliable, practically as simple, and far easier to ride off-road.
 The ability to coast down steep sections is nice, but even more importantly, coasting helps you avoid catching a pedal on rocks, roots, etc.

 Initially, it was just the simplest way to build a bicycle.
 Today, fixies are used primarily for track (velodrome) racing.
 Bike messengers have also used them to minimize drivetrain maintenance and reduce the appeal to thieves.
-And some cyclists prefer their stripped-down look and experience.
+Some cyclists also prefer their stripped-down look and experience.

 The first bicycles in the early to mid-1800s used a direct, front-wheel drive—just like a children’s tricycle.
 There was no need for a chain or gears, but it was effectively a fixed gear.